 5. Radioisotope Target Design

 The target system must: i) handle 50kW of beam power; ii) should be modular requiring minimal amount of handling at LERF sand iii) should have low copper content.
 Additionally, the amount of gallium has to be optimized for specific activity.
 Table 5.1 lists the target shapes and sizes we have investigated.
 For heat handling capabilities, integrated design and low copper content, the preference is for a tungsten module which can hold 210 gm. of gallium.
-This choice yields the highest specific activity.
+This choice yields not only highest specific activity, but also results in cleaner radiochemical separation and higher chemical purity.